arparaschiv/solar-coronal-inversion/docs/README.rst

 This document describes the main concepts, functions, and variables, comprising the CLEDB inversion algorithm for coronal magnetic fields.

 Online version hosted by `Readthedocs.io <https://cledb.readthedocs.io/en/latest/>`_

-Pdf version in the xxxx directory
+A local :download:`pre-compiled PDF version<doc/cledb-readthedocs-io-en-update-iqud.pdf>` is available in this directory.

-Latex version prior to commit *update-readthedocs* is in location xxxx
+A tarball latex version prior to git commit *update-readthedocs* is also included.